Port Charles: 1997–2000

 Plans to spin off General Hospital were announced in December 1996.
 ABC had previously passed on the idea of a GH spin-off proposed by former head writer, Claire Labine.
 Tentatively titled GH2, the series was set to revolve around interns at the medical school across from General Hospital.
 General Hospital executive producer Wendy Riche was hired to fill the same role for the new series, and partnered with married soap opera writers Carolyn and Richard Culliton—the latter of whom Riche had hired as co-head writer of General Hospital in September 1996—to co-develop the concept.
 (The Cullitons served as head writers of Port Charles from its debut until November 1997; Richard would subsequently be appointed head writer of the NBC soap Another World, where Carolyn had previously served and would rejoin as a staff writer.)
 Riche said of the new show, "This will be a multigenerational show, which is the kind of drama we've always done at GH".
 It was later announced that the series would be titled Port Charles, after the fictional city the series are set, and would star Jon Lindstrom and Lynn Herring, playing their roles from GH.

 The series premiered with a two-hour prime time special, that aired on June 1, 1997.
 It started in its regular 12:30 p.m.
-Eastern timeslot the following day, replacing The City, a continuation of the previously cancelled Loving that ended its 17-month run on March 28.
+Eastern timeslot the following day, replacing The City, a continuation of the previously cancelled Loving (the latter, like Port Charles, having also premiered as a feature-length nighttime special) that ended its 17-month run on March 28.
 (Edited 30-minute classic episodes of All My Children, One Life to Live, and General Hospital had filled the timeslot in the interim from March 31 to May 29.)
 The series also featured the return of General Hospital characters Scott Baldwin (Kin Shriner), and Karen Wexler (Jennifer Hammon).
 After the series premiered, it was unclear if Lindstrom, Herring, and Shriner would remain with the series.
 It was later confirmed the actors would stay on the show.